quintype/malibu/tutorial/go-live-checklist.md

 ## Before Go-live checklist

-### BlackKnight config
+### Black Knight config

-The first thing publisher needs to check is blacknight config, follow [Black Knight Tutorial]({{"/tutorial/deploying-with-black-knight" | absolute_url}}) to understand and set up your initial config-if your project doesn't have.
-Once the initial setup is done, you need to add your respective feature configurations in the config file of blackknight.
+The first thing publishers need to check is blacknight config, if the initial setup is not done then please register with Black Knight production, then send an email to [support@quintype.com](mailto:support@quintype.com) to be added to the new project.
+Once the initial setup is done, you need to add your respective feature configurations in the config file of Black Knight.

 Example(Malibu): Publisher.yml -> `enableLogin: true`.

 ![Publisher config]({{"images/publisher-config.png" | absolute_url}})

-More about blackknight, refer docs [here]({{"/tutorial/deploying-with-black-knight" | absolute_url}}).
+More about Black Knight, refer docs [here]({{"/tutorial/deploying-with-black-knight" | absolute_url}}).

 ### Production API credentials for third-party applications

-Verify all the third-party credentials are whitelisted and added to respective places, like Blackknight config, Bold, Bridgekeeper database, and Accesstype dashboard.
+Verify all the third-party credentials are whitelisted and added to respective places, like Black Knight config, Bold, Bridgekeeper database, and Accesstype dashboard.

 Example:
 - GA/GTM ID.